codyrhoten/NFT_In_Deed/README.md

 <img src="/src/public/contracts-test-coverage.png" alt="Coverage" >

-### Off-Chain Storage
+### Storage

 [IPFS](https://ipfs.io/), or InterPlanetary Filing System, is a network for storing and sharing data in a peer-to-peer distributed file system.
+This storage is off-chain.

 ### Languages